wdv4758h/pypy-extradoc/blog/draft/warmup-improvements.rst

 Hello everyone!

-I'm very pleased to announce that we've just managed to merge optresult branch.
+I'm very pleased to announce that we've just managed to merge the optresult branch.
 Under this cryptic name is the biggest JIT refactoring we've done in a couple years, mostly focused on the warmup time and memory impact of PyPy.